Utka-Nosik/design_analysis_alghorithm_3_Bako/README.md

 *   The graph is represented using an **adjacency list** (`Map<String, List<Edge>>`), which is an efficient choice for storing sparse to moderately dense graphs and works well with both Prim's and Kruskal's algorithms.
 *   The `Edge` class implements the `Comparable` interface, which was essential for sorting edges in Kruskal's algorithm and for ordering them in the `PriorityQueue` for Prim's algorithm.
 *   This design promotes a **clean architecture** by separating the data representation (the `Graph` class) from the algorithmic logic, making the code more modular, readable, and easier to test.

-*(You could add screenshots of your code or diagrams here if you wish)*